strengejacke/sjPlot/README.md

 #### Changes to functions
 * Added `type = "probc"` to `sjp.glm` as alternative to `type = "prob"`. `type = "probc"` calculated predicted probabilities based on the `predict` function.
 * `sjt.grpmean` gets a `weightBy` parameter to compute weighted group-means.
+* Added white-background-alternative-themes of 538, 539 and scatter to `sjp.setTheme`.

 #### Bug fixes
 * Fixed bug with `options(p_zero = TRUE)`, where leading zero was inserted after, instead of before decimal point.